Local moving companies in Stockton

 - Moving permits: Minnesota does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Minnesota.
+- Change of address: Submit your USPS change of address form at least a week before your move.
+You can select your official move date to ensure your mail gets forwarded to Minnesota without a hitch.
 Get started here.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 Things to do in Minnesota